 While moving might be the last thing you want to do when your body is full of alcohol, it can really help flush the toxins out.
 Not only will sweating and breathing deeper allow you to release toxins naturally, but getting more oxygen can help your liver filter out toxins more easily.
 We recommend taking a short walk outside or even doing low-impact workouts, like a yoga practice with lots of twists, to release endorphins.

-If you’re trying to flush alcohol out of your body, chances are you’re experiencing a hangover.
+Of course, it’s better to prevent having to flush alcohol out of your system so you don’t have to deal with the side effects.
 Here are a few ways to try to avoid this process before it happens:

 - Eat before drinking